darbyjohnston/toucan/README.md

 Toucan
 ======
-Toucan is an experimental project for rendering OpenTimelineIO files.
+Toucan is a software renderer for OpenTimelineIO files.
+Toucan can render an OpenTimelineIO file with multiple tracks, clips, transitions, and effects into an image sequence or movie file.

 The project currently consists of:
 * C++ library for rendering timelines
 * Collection of OpenFX image effect plugins
 * Command line renderer
 * Interactive viewer
 * Example .otio files

+Current limitations:
+* Audio is not yet supported
+* Nested timelines are not yet supported
+* Outputting movie files currently relies on the FFmpeg command line program (see below: FFmpeg Encoding)

 Toucan relies on the following libraries:
 * [OpenTimelineIO](https://github.com/PixarAnimationStudios/OpenTimelineIO)